I have been to Le Bal two of the last three three of the last four Sundays. It’s a problem.

+The coffee is fantastic, the scones perfect.
 I could stop there, really, and go home happy.

-The pancakes were tender and fluffy, if a bit plain jane.
-I would have paired them with the fromage blanc and rhubarb compote that was on the menu (there’s always next Sunday) but my friend ordered the green bean salad, tossed with red onion confit, vinaigrette, and topped with eggs, sunny orange yolks barely set.
+Or I could stay and order the kedgeree, a dish of curried rice with smoked haddock, topped with an egg.
+Or the bacon and eggs, a trusty standby.
+The pancakes are tender and fluffy, if a bit plain jane.
+They’d be good paired with the fromage blanc and rhubarb compote that was on the menu (there’s always next Sunday).
+The green bean salad is a good choice, tossed with red onion confit, vinaigrette, and topped with eggs, their sunny orange yolks barely set.

-I had never heard of posset before.
+I’d never heard of posset before.
 The dessert as it’s now known evolved from what was, historically, a drink of milk curdled with ale, often used for medicinal purposes (or, if you’re Lady Macbeth, mixed with poison for less benign ends).
-This modern form contains only cream, lemon juice, and sugar, a sort of eggless custard — though technically a cheese, I suppose — and appears to be the worlds easiest dessert to make.
+This modern form contains only cream, lemon juice, and sugar, a sort of eggless custard — though technically a cheese, I suppose — and appears to be the world’s easiest dessert to make.
 At Le Bal they add plenty of vanilla bean seeds, too.

 Le Bal Café 6 impasse de la Défense, Paris 75018, +33 (0)1 44 70 75 51.
 Weds-Sat 10 am – 11 pm, Sun 10 am – 7 pm.